kookyleo/markon/README.md

 **Important**: Viewed states are stored separately from annotations.
 Local mode viewed states (LocalStorage) do not interfere with shared mode (SQLite).

+**Advanced Features** (Phase 3):

+When `--enable-viewed` is active, you get additional productivity tools:

+- **Batch Operations Toolbar**: Appears after the H1 heading with quick actions
+  - **Jump to Next Unviewed**: Automatically scroll to the first unread section (also runs on page load)
+  - **Expand All**: Uncheck all sections and expand everything
+  - **Collapse All**: Mark all sections as viewed and collapse them
+  - **Clear Viewed**: Reset all viewed states for the current page

+- **Visual Progress Tracking**: TOC (Table of Contents) items turn green when their corresponding sections are marked as viewed

+- **Smart Navigation**: Page automatically jumps to the first unviewed section on load, helping you resume where you left off

 ## Important Notes

 ### System Path Prefix